In the Mountains

 Taken together, though, the second half has to feel like a letdown, into pale colors and wiggly shapes.
 It may not help that a more costly retrospective would range more widely.
 This show fits with the Guggenheim's celebration of itself, as with Frank Lloyd Wright a few months before, but also with the recession.
 The month it opened, Holland Cotter in The Times called for an end to blockbusters.
 Where was he when museums boasted of them so much more?
 In collaboration with Christian Derouet of the Pompidou Center and Annegret Hoberg of the Lenbachhaus, Tracey Bashkoff of the Guggenheim can put on a good retrospective, with a tower gallery for the museum's own Kandinsky drawings.

 All the same, Kandinsky means most in that first decade, when painting seeks an equivalent to music, not musical notation.
 The whole idea of the avant-garde as the march of progress has taken a real beating by now, and it says something about Modernism that artists kept inventing abstraction for themselves in those same years.
-Malevich had to find it for himself in Russia, Robert Delaunay in France, and Georgia O'Keeffe and O'Keeffe drawings in America, each with help from others.
+Malevich had to find it for himself in Russia, Robert and Sonia Delaunay in France, and Georgia O'Keeffe and O'Keeffe drawings in America, each with help from others.
 Kandinsky's early invention still seems the least dogmatic, even as his writings seem the most doctrinaire.
 A mountain can hint at a giraffe, a face, a pure form, or a misstep with a palette knife, sometimes all at once.
 Yet it also did the most to insist on a search for what art is all about—and to push others to keep up.

 BACK to John's arts home page